 Goji berries were found among the Himalayan mountains long ago by ancient people.
 Himalayan Traditional Medicine created the foundation for Traditional Chinese Medicine, Tibetan Medicine, and Ayurvedic Medicine.
-Many that live among this region have incredibly long with lifespans of over 100 years.
+Many that live in this region have incredibly long lifespans of over 100 years.
 Goji berries are one of the common foods that they all eat that contribute to their longevity.
-After scientific research we now understand why Goji has contributed to their overall health and why it has become a popular superfood.
+After scientific research, we now understand why Goji has contributed to their overall health and why it has become a popular superfood.

-Goji has been used in traditional Chinese medicine (TCM) for more than 2000 years, and was first recorded around 200 BCE in Shen Nong Ben Cao Jing, an ancient book detailing the medicinal and agricultural knowledge of the mythical Chinese emperor Shen Nong.
-The Shen Nong Ben Cao Jing is the oldest book on Chinese herbs, and records 365 traditional herbs
+Goji has been used in traditional Chinese medicine (TCM) for more than 3000 years and was first recorded around 200 BCE in Shen Nong Ben Cao Jing, an ancient book detailing the medicinal and agricultural knowledge of the mythical Chinese emperor Shen Nong.
+The Shen Nong Ben Cao Jing is the oldest book on Chinese herbs and records 365 traditional herbs.

-Wolfberry is one of the 120 herbs belonging to the top grade herbs, which was believed to have remarkable health benefits.
-Long-term use of wolfberry was considered beneficial for strengthening the body, keeping fit, prolonging life, and easing life through all the seasons
+Wolfberry is one of the 120 herbs belonging to the top grade herbs.
+It contains remarkable health benefits.
+Long-term use of wolfberry is considered beneficial for strengthening the body, keeping fit, prolonging life, and easing life through all the seasons

 Actions & Constituents:

 Key Actions: Blood Tonic, Liver Tonic, Anti-fungal, Hypoglycemic, Neuroprotective, Anticancer, Antiradiation, Antioxidant, Anti-inflammatory, Anti-aging, Nourishes and Tonifies the Liver and Kidneys, Benefits Jing (Essence), Brightens the Eyes, Enriches Yin, Moistens the Lungs, Promote Longevity.